tea2x/quantum-purse/README.md

 <img width="258" alt="header-right" src="https://github.com/user-attachments/assets/3a53afb8-2f38-43cd-866b-15ef603fa89e" />

-**Important:** Ensure your PEERS value is greater than 0 before creating your wallet.
-Usually it takes 5-10 seconds to establish connections to other nodes in the network.
+**Important:** It takes 5-10 seconds to establish connections to other nodes.
+Another 10 - 40 seconds to fully sync a newly added account.
+Ensure your PEERS value is greater than 0 before creating your wallet for a smooth experience.
+If you don't, no worries.
+In such case you'd notice that sync percentage grows very slowly and may want to set `starting block` for each account manually after creating wallet successfully.

 ## Wallet recovery